dovanquyet/dovanquyet.github.io/_pages/academic.md

 - MIT - MIT 6.868J The Society of Mind, Fall 2011 (start, I need to learn the idea from Marvin Minsky because I believe that the idea will base the future NLP)
 - Zero Knowledge Proofs - [MOOC Spring 23](https://zk-learning.org/) (interesting course, but not relevant to my current research.
 So ...)
 - Stanford - Human Behavioral Biology (not yet start)
-- Stanford - CS330 Deep Multi-Task and Meta Learning (nearly finish).
-It will take a long time to finish :D
+- Stanford - CS330 Deep Multi-Task and Meta Learning (finished)
 - MIT - MIT 9.13 The Human Brain, Spring 2019 (finished in Sep 2022).
 Eventhough I only shallowly learned from this course, it really brings me the knowledge about our brain's functionality and inspires me a lot on how should I structure an AI system
 - Harvard - Justice: What's The Right Thing To Do (finished in Jul 2022).
 This course gives me references to strengthen my reasoning system!
 - Stanford - CS234 Reinforment Learning (finished in Jun 2022)